Visualizing motion with marker particles

 • Activate Preview Mode in the viewport menu to check the visible viewport region before rendering the video.

-Download tutorial solution
+Download the tutorial solution